phaser-discord/community/FAQ.md

 ## Tell me the story of Phaser v3 and Typescript

-_Last Updated: 2018-05-08_
+_Last Updated: 2019-10-08_

+Typescript defs for Phaser have been available for a long time now.
+They are considered stable enough, and have been included in the types folder of the Phaser repository since Phaser 3.17.
+If you install Phaser with npm, that means you already have them downloaded.
+Before 3.17 they were available at [photonstorm/phaser3-docs][ts-defs].
-Typescript defs are now available at [photonstorm/phaser3-docs][ts-defs].
-That file is the one you want to use.
-Previously, [phaser#3224][ts-ticket] was the official Phaser tracking ticket.
+If you are stuck on an old version, that file is the one you want to use, just make sure to use the one corresponding yo your version.
+Previously, [phaser#3224][ts-ticket] was the official tracking ticket for typescript support in Phaser.

 [ts-defs]: https://github.com/photonstorm/phaser3-docs/tree/master/typescript
 [ts-ticket]: https://github.com/photonstorm/phaser/issues/3224